dnsl48/gauger/README.md

 	}
 }
 ```
-For more information about the Composer look at its official site: <https://getcomposer.org>
+For more information about Composer visit its official site: <https://getcomposer.org>

 #### PSR-4, manual installation